-What is the difference between Version 4 and the realtime data?
+What is the difference between Version 7 and the real-time data?

-Version 4 is the most recent fully reviewed annual update to the dataset.
-It covers the years 1997 - 2013, and is available at http://www.acleddata.com/data/version-4-data-1997-2013/.
+Version 7 is the most recent fully reviewed annual update to the dataset.
+It covers the years 1997 - 2016, and is available online here.

-The realtime data is updated on a weekly basis (for Sub-Saharan Africa) and monthly (for North Africa).
-It is available at http://www.acleddata.com/data/realtime-data-2014/.
-It will be fully reviewed, geo-referenced and added to the existing Version 4 in the next annual updated in early 2015.
+The realtime data is updated on a weekly basis.
+It is available on the realtime data page.
+It will be fully reviewed, geo-referenced and added to the existing Version 7 in the next annual updated in early 2018.

-To view all data for a particular country or group from 1997 to present, users can combine the realtime data with version 4, or submit a request via our contact form for a particular dataset.
+To view all data for a particular country or group from 1997 to present, users can combine the realtime data with Version 7, or submit a request via our contact form for a particular dataset.